 Core Data Science Skills

-- Big data: big data is large or complex data sets that can’t be managed with traditional data processing software.
+- Big data: All data is large or complex data sets that can’t be managed with traditional data processing software.
 That’s why data scientists must know Apache Hadoop or Apache Spark, which is an open-sourced distributed processing system.

 - Data modeling: data modeling is the process of formatting specific data into a database.